 According to the Gemara, ra'atan consists of a tola’at on one’s brain.
 A tola’at can be translated as a worm or a bug.

 Yes, that's right.
 Blabber-mouthed fault-finders suffer from a brain parasite.
-No joke.

 Protecting Oneself from Ra'atan